estate planner estate planner

 Diving deeper into the realm of estate planning, an exploration of its methodical process becomes imperative.
 This section meticulously elaborates on how estate planning proceeds, including a step-by-step guide, while also shedding light on the usual errors individuals make and should evade to ensure the effective execution of their estate plans.

-Step by Step Guide to Estate Planning
+Step-by-Step Guide to Estate Planning

 1. Recognize the need: Estate planning starts with recognizing the need for a plan to ensure the smooth transition of wealth.
 This typically happens when major life changes occur, such as the birth of a child, a marriage, or a significant increase in assets.